FuadNabi/math-magicians/README.md

 # 📖 Math Magicians <a name="about-project"></a>

-> Math Magicians - It is a simple calculator application created with React.
+> Math Magicians - It is a website for all fans of mathematics.
+It is a single-page app (SPA) that allows users to: Make simple calculations.
+Read a random math-related quote.
+To build this application, we use React.

 ## 🛠 Built With <a name="built-with"></a>